l3uddz/traktarr/README.md

 ```
 Usage: traktarr [OPTIONS] COMMAND [ARGS]...

-  Add new shows & movies to Sonarr/Radarr from Trakt lists.
+  Add new shows & movies to Sonarr/Radarr from Trakt.

 Options:
   --version       Show the version and exit.